-As we have seen in Table 1, a larger number of patents exist with Spanish coverage.
+As we observe in Table 1, the majority of patents have a Spanish coverage.
 Table 2 shows the distribution of the observations according to whether the firms have or have not registered a patent in the OEPM and if they have also registered patents with international coverage.
 First, a large share of firms with R&D departments do not register patents, while the larger proportion of firms register patents in the OEPM.